After visiting Pompeii, we boarded the local train from Pompei's Scavi Villa Dei Misteri train station to Naples' Garibaldi.

 As I was hungry, I decided that we should eat pizza nearby, and after looking at various places (which were far away), we settled on Pizzaria D'Angeli.
 It was highly rated and had space available.
 After being seated indoors, we looked at the menu and ordered the following items:

-While finishing our pizza, we heard the sounds of thunder and noticed a heavy downpour outside.
+While finishing our pizza, we heard thunder and noticed a heavy downpour outside.
 We waited out the rain as long as we could, but the restaurant was closing, so we caught a taxi to take us to Sansavero Chapel Museum.

 Unfortunately, when we arrived at Sansavero, we saw a sign saying all tickets were sold out.
-We decided to head to the Naples' Duomo (which was opening at 16:30.)
+We decided to head to the Naples Duomo (which opened at 16:30).

 The Duomo was very impressive, and we enjoyed the visit.
-I was surprised to see how new it looked - as if it was newly rebuilt.
+I was surprised to see how new it looked—as if it had been newly rebuilt.

 After the visit, we decided to stop by the Naples Underground.
 There was an English tour at 18:00, and we were told to return at 17:55.
 Since we had about 45 minutes before the tour, we decided to stop by for a quick snack at the nearby Salvatore Caparelli Pasticceria.